kristopherjohnson/bitsybasic/README.md

     relop ::= < (>|=|ε) | > (<|=|ε) | =

 The statements and expressions have the traditional Tiny BASIC behaviors, which are described elsewhere.
 Here are some peculiarities of the FinchBasic implementation:

+*Numbers*

+Numbers are 64-bit integers on 64-bit platforms, or 32-bit integers on 32-bit platforms.
+So if your applications rely on the overflow behavior of 16-bit Tiny BASIC, then you may get unexpected results.

+If you need 16-bit integers for your applications, then change the definition of `Number` in `syntax.swift` from `Int` to `Int16`, and then rebuild `finchbasic`.

 `PRINT`